 Acceptance into the program at La Scuola is the culmination of a three-year process, an accomplishment made possible by the collaborative participation of the Liceo faculty, parents, students, Board of Trustees and the school’s IB Program Coordinator and Liceo math and physics teacher, Dr. Beatrice Paladini, who notes: “I think the IB is a wonderful opportunity for La Scuola!
 It is in the school’s DNA; it is what we are!”

-Beginning in September 2018, La Scuola’s current 10th graders will be the first class eligible to participate in the program.
+Starting in September 2018, La Scuola’s 10th graders were the first class eligible to participate in the program.
 Participating students will continue to take classes as part of the Liceo’s curriculum, with six of those courses also being recognized as IB classes.
 Students will take IB exams in May of their senior year to earn an IB Diploma in addition to their state exam (esame di stato).
 The IB Diploma has the potential to provide a competitive edge in areas such as admission, placement, college credit, and scholarships.